OkeyAmy/Ender/README.md

 ## 📖 Usage

+### Basic Workflow

 1. **Describe your Dapp:** Enter a prompt like "Create a staking dashboard for Celo that allows users to deposit cUSD and earn rewards."
 2. **Iterate:** Watch as Ender builds your app in real-time.
 Chat with the AI to refine the design, add features, or fix bugs.
+3. **Preview:** Test your dapp in the live sandbox environment with real wallet connections.
 4. **Deploy:** Once satisfied, export your code or deploy directly to the blockchain.

+### Example Prompts

+**DeFi Applications:**
+- "Build a token swap interface for Solana with Jupiter integration"
+- "Create a yield farming dashboard showing APY and TVL for Celo pools"
+- "Design a lending protocol UI with collateral management"

+**NFT Projects:**
+- "Build an NFT minting page with Metaplex on Solana"
+- "Create an NFT gallery with filtering and search capabilities"
+- "Design a marketplace for buying and selling NFTs with offer system"

+**DAO & Governance:**
+- "Create a DAO voting interface with proposal creation and voting"
+- "Build a treasury management dashboard for multi-sig wallets"
+- "Design a token-gated community portal"

+### Tips for Best Results

+- **Be specific:** Include details about features, design preferences, and blockchain interactions
+- **Iterate incrementally:** Make one change at a time for better results
+- **Reference existing dapps:** Mention similar projects for style inspiration
+- **Specify chains:** Clearly state whether you're building for Solana or Celo

 ## 🧩 Project Structure
 - `app/`: Next.js App Router pages and API routes